geoserver/geoserver.github.io/_posts/2026-06-11-geoserver-3-0-0-released.md

 ## Updated Environment

-GeoServer 3 is overjoyed to support Tomcat 11.0.x and Jetty 12.1 application servers after completing our transition to Spring Framework 7 and Jakarta EE Servlet API 6.1.
+GeoServer 3 requires Tomcat 11.0.x and Jetty 12.1 application servers.
+We are really pleased with this accomplishment after completing our transition to Spring Framework 7 and Jakarta EE Servlet API 6.1.

 We have been extensively testing GeoServer 3 with Java 17 and Java 21, maintaining the same Java runtime baseline as GeoServer 2.28.x.
 Java 25 is subject to automated testing, but we are going to hold off recommending it until the user community has had an opportunity to try it out and report back.